 Yes, each month meters are read for billing purposes.
 Most meters are electronic smart meters which are read automatically without a person needing to gather a manual reading.

 No, the City does not reduce water bills due to leaks or any type of pool filling.
 The account holder is responsible for any water that has passed through and registered on the meter.

 You can purchase garbage bags at the Utility Billing service window.
 Each roll of garbage bags is $5.95, including taxes.
 There are 35 garbage bags per roll with twist ties.
 The bags are 39-gallon bags.
 You are not required to use City-issued garbage bags; you may also use garbage bags purchased from a store.

-Per Section 16-2.
-Collection Requirements, Item C of the City of Bellaire Code of Ordinances, no more than six garbage bags will be collected per home.
-Item O of the same section states that the homeowner may also purchase a sticker to be placed on the garbage bags in excess of the allowed six bags for collection.
+The monthly solid waste fee allows up to six (6) garbage bags to be picked up per home per regular garbage day.
+The homeowner may purchase a sticker to be placed on the garbage bags in excess of the allowed six (6) bags for collection.
 Stickers may be purchased for $1.00 each at the Utility Billing service window.